danpoland/pyramid-restful-framework/docs/user/expandables.rst

 The ``ExpandableViewMixin`` allows you to dynamically control the joins executed by your view for each request.
 Using the ``expandable_fields`` class attribute you can configure query joins and options based on the values passed into the ``expand`` query string parameter.
 This allows you to avoid inadvertently executing extra queries to expand relationships for each object returned from your view.
-See the :doc:`../api` documentation for more information on using the the ``expandable_fields`` attribute.
+See the :ref:`epandables API <api-expandables.ExpandableViewMixin-label>` documentation for more information on using the ``expandable_fields`` attribute.

 Example::